Orienfish/robust-lora/data/README.md

 ├── gw_able.npy         // Feasibility to place gateway, 0 means the current location is
-                        // over the ocean thus infeasible for gateway placement ├── gw_loc.csv          // List of candidate gateways' locations ├── origin.csv          // Latitude and longtitude of four corners of la.jpg ├── la.jpg              // Screenshot of the satellite map of the region ├── path_loss_mat.npy   // Generated path-loss matrix
-└── sr_loc.csv          // List of LoRa end devices' locations
+                        // over the ocean thus infeasible for gateway placement ├── gw_loc.csv          // List of candidate gateways' locations ├── origin.csv          // Latitude and longtitude of four corners of la.jpg in order of UL, UR, LL, LR ├── la.jpg              // Screenshot of the satellite map of the region ├── path_loss_mat.npy   // Generated path-loss matrix └── sr_loc.csv          // List of LoRa end devices' locations